sagar-jadhav/docker-examples/lab_sessions/build_docker_image_from_a_running_container.md

 docker exec -it containerA /bin/bash
 ```

-When you getting running container terminal execute following command
+When you get the running container terminal execute following command
 ```
 echo 'hello this for testing' > /usr/share/nginx/html/index.html exit
 ```

 ## Step 4 - Check weather modify contents are display or not
-Ok, Now in this step we can check weather we get our modify contents or not
+Now in this step we can check weather we get our modify content or not
 ```
 wget http://localhost:8080
 ```